martinholecekmax/gatsby-websocket-api/README.md

 npm install -g gatsby-cli
 ```

 You will also need to set the `BUILD_OUTPUT_DIR` environment variable to the path of the directory where you want to store generated static files of your Gatsby project.
 The build process will copy the generated static files into gatsby public directory.
-The public directory will be then copied into the `BUILD_OUTPUT_DIR` directory (typically `/var/www/html` on the linux server).
+The public directory will be then copied into the `BUILD_OUTPUT_DIR` directory (typically `/var/www/html` on the Linux server).
 This will be further explained in the next section.

 ## Project recommended structure

-The project is designed to be used on the linux server because it is the most common server environment.
+The project is designed to be used on the Linux server because it is the most common server environment.
 However, you can also use it on Windows.
 The only difference is that you will need to use relative paths to set the environment variables.
-You can also use the WSL to run the server on your machine and use the linux paths.
-This will be explained in the detail in the this section.
+You can also use the WSL to run the server on your machine and use the Linux paths.
+This will be explained in the detail in this section.

 ### Linux server

-Typically, on the linux server, you will have the following structure:
+Typically, on the Linux server, you will have the following structure:

 ```bash
 ├── /home/ubuntu/